Randomized CP Tensor Decomposition: Numerical Results

 \subsubsection{Multiscale Toy Video Example}

 The approximation of the underlying spatial modes and temporal dynamics of a system is a common problem in signal processing.
 In the following, we consider a toy example presenting multiscale intermittent dynamics in the time direction.
-Specifically, the data is generate by four Gaussian modes on a two-dimensional spatial grid ($200\times 200$), which are undergoing intermittent oscillations in the temporal direction resolved with $215$ time steps.
-Thus, the resulting tensor is of dimension $200\times 200\times 215$.
+The data consists of four Gaussian modes, each undergoing different frequencies of intermittent oscillation, for $215$ times steps in the temporal direction on a two-dimensional spatial grid ($200\times 200$).
+The resulting tensor is of dimension $200\times 200\times 215$.
 Figure~\ref{fig:toy_video} shows the corresponding modes and the time dynamics.
 This problem becomes even more challenging when the underlying structure needs to be reconstructed from noisy measurements.
-In particular, traditional matrix decomposition techniques such as the SVD or PCA face difficulties approximating the intermittent multiscale dynamics.
-The CP decomposition estimates fewer coefficients, in contrast.
-This is because the data do not need to be reshaped, which allows for a parsimonious approximation.
-Comparing the compression ratios between the two methods illustrates the difference.
-For a real rank $R=4$ tensor of dimension $100\times 100 \times 100$, the compression ratios are computed as follows

-The SVD requires this data to be reshaped in some dimension.
-The comparison displays the striking difference between compression ratios.
-It is evident that the CP decomposition requires computing many fewer coefficients in order to approximate the tensor.
-This makes the method more robust in the presence of noise.
-A further advantage is that much less storage is required to approximate the data.
-This can be of importance if the bandwidth is constrained and only a limited amount of information can be transmitted, in which case the CP decomposition may be advantageous.
-However, the advantage of the SVD is that noise free data can be approximated with an accuracy as low as machine precision.
+Traditional matrix decomposition techniques such as the SVD are known to face difficulties capturing such intermittent, multiscale structure.